 Use of any technology, including the network, provided by East Central University constitutes agreement to abide by the University's policies.
 Policy violations by faculty, students, or staff may result in the revocation of computer and network privileges.
 In addition, such actions may result in disciplinary review, sanctions, dismissal from the University, and legal action.
 Violations may also constitute a criminal offense, punishable by local, state or federal law or University policy.
-Please see the full ECU Technology and Network Usage Policy and additional policies on the ECU website at https://www.ecok.edu/administration/academic-affairs/academicaffairs-programs/information-technology/it-policies-and-procedures.
+Please see the full ECU Technology and Network Usage Policy and additional policies on the ECU website at https://myecu.ecok.edu/ICS/icsfs/Technology network usage policy.pdf?target=be58f2e1-bf25-48ce-bc39-783a09b2c2ab (You must be logged into MyECU in order to view this document).

-1. Using ECU Technology in Housing and Dining
+1. Using ECU Technology in Housing